 - Bake for 50 minutes or until the potatoes are tender but still firm when poked with a fork.

 We baked these casseroles in three different types of dishes: Dark metal, clear glass, and opaque decorative glass.
 The type of baking dishes affects baking times.
-A dark metal dish bakes fastest.
+A dark metal dish bakes the fastest.
 A clear glass or off-colored baking dish is next.
-A light colored, opaque glass dish is the slowest.
+A light-colored, opaque glass dish is the slowest.

 Baking times seemed to vary about ten minutes from one type of pan to the next.